1

 Can a crane operator be a rigger?

 A crane operator and a rigger are distinct roles, but some workers may perform both functions if properly trained and certified.
 Riggers are responsible for attaching loads and ensuring safety during lifting, while crane operators control the crane's movement.
-Many employers prefer specialized certifications for each role, though cross-training can be common in some work environments.
+Many employers prefer specialized training and certifications for each role, though cross-training can occur in some workplaces.

 What are the key skills and qualifications needed to thrive as a Mobile Crane Rigger, and why are they important?